Dhruv0443/PSC/README.md

-Code fills of C language.
+Code files of C language.